clarkfitzg/makeParallel/inst/pems/notes.md

 Handling both of them simultaneously is complicated, when instead they could be handled separately.
 If we rewrite the code for eager evaluation, then we make new but equivalent R code that includes the variable names which we will actually need if we generate task parallel code on sub expressions.
 It's still R code, it's just simpler.
-The task graph becomes simpler too, because all R objects that are nodes will have a symbol associated with them- there won't be any more anonymous ones representing nested subexpressions.
+The task graph becomes simpler too, because all R objects that are nodes and are subexpressions will have a symbol associated with them- there won't be any more anonymous nodes representing nested subexpressions.
-If we can't unnest a subexpression because of lazy evaluation, then it becomes part of its parent expression anyways.
+If we can't unnest a subexpression because of lazy evaluation, then it becomes part of its parent expression.
 Maybe the intermediate forms that we put the code into are an implementation detail, but they are important ones.